stocks29/graphex/README.md

 This would automatically retry vertex `:b` up to 3 times.

 If the node fails all tries, it will publish `{:error, {:graphex, some_error}}` to all of the nodes that depend on it.
+The dependent nodes can then either continue their processing or simply return an error which will be passed along to the nodes which depend on it.